redoxRux/redoxRux.github.io/_posts/2025-10-25-why-study-ai.markdown

 I had real interest in AI.
 Then LLMs exploded and I lost it completely.

-## The Problem
+## What Got Hijacked

-Before the LLM boom, AI meant something different.
+Before the LLM boom, AI meant something different to me.
 Understanding intelligence.
 Building minds that think.
 Deep questions about consciousness, reasoning, learning.
-Elegant algorithms capturing something profound.

 Then ChatGPT happened.
 Suddenly everyone's an "AI engineer" for calling APIs.
 Billions of dollars.
 Closed models.
 Corporate control.
-The questions I cared about buried under hype.
+The questions I cared about disappeared from conversation.

-Now studying AI feels like surrendering to the corporate machine instead of pursuing genuine curiosity.
+Now studying AI feels like surrendering to hype instead of pursuing genuine curiosity.

-## What Got Hijacked

-My interest wasn't in language models.
-It was in intelligence itself.
-How does a mind work?
-Can consciousness emerge from computation?
-What is thinking, really?

-LLMs became "AI" and everything else disappeared from conversation.
-The genuine scientific questions got replaced by product demos and marketing.

-I'm not demotivated about the technology.
-I'm demotivated about what it became.

 ## The Money Problem

 Only large companies control the cutting edge.
 OpenAI, Google, Meta.
 Billions in compute.
 Closed research.
-It feels like only money matters, nothing else.
+It feels like only money matters.

 The most interesting work isn't at these companies though.
-It's in open source projects, individual researchers with unique approaches, problems the big companies ignore.
-Geohot built tinygrad not to compete with PyTorch, but to understand neural networks from first principles.
+It's in open source projects, individual researchers, problems the big companies ignore.

-Corporate dominance is mostly in deployment, not innovation.
+Corporate dominance is deployment, not innovation.
 Real advancement comes from understanding fundamentals, novel architectures, research without immediate commercial value.

 ## The Real Question

 Should I study LLMs to catch up?
-No. That's the wrong frame.
+Wrong frame.

 The question is: do I want to understand how intelligence works?

-If yes, LLMs are currently the best window into that question, regardless of who controls the big models.
-They reveal how pattern recognition works, how knowledge gets encoded, how reasoning emerges from statistics.

-Not because they're hyped.
-Because they're genuine puzzles about the nature of thought.
+LLMs might reveal something about intelligence.
+Or they might just be very good pattern matchers that don't actually think.
+I don't know yet.

+That's the tension.
+The questions I care about are about real intelligence.
+Whether current AI gets me closer to those answers - I'm still figuring that out.

-## What Actually Matters
+## What Matters

-Study by implementation, not usage.
+If I study this, it's through implementation.
 Build a transformer from scratch.
 Implement attention mechanisms.
-Train small models on interesting datasets.
+Train small models.
 Experiment with novel architectures.

-This isn't about competing with OpenAI.
-It's about understanding intelligence.

 The genuine AI research is still happening.
-Consciousness and self-awareness in machines.
+Consciousness in machines.
 How cognition emerges from computation.
 Novel architectures that think differently.
 Understanding intelligence from first principles.

-Scientists doing this work don't care about ChatGPT either.

-## The Real Conflict
+## Where I Am

 I want to reconnect with the AI that matters.
-The questions that made me interested in the first place.
-Before the hype, before the corporate takeover.
+The questions that made me interested before the hype, before the corporate takeover.

 How does a mind work?
 Can consciousness emerge from computation?
-What is intelligence, really?
+What is intelligence?
 How do you build something that truly thinks?

 LLMs might be relevant to these questions.
 Or they might not.
 But the questions themselves are eternal.

 My real interest didn't disappear.
-It got buried under frustration and corporate bullshit.
+It got buried under frustration.
 The challenge is finding the path back to genuine curiosity.

 The AI I care about still exists.
-It's just not trending on Twitter.
+It's just not trending on Twitter/X.